|

 perceive anything which could

-assure me that any triangle existed.
+assure me that any triangle

-their mind really is that
+their mind really is because they never engage in

-They become
+They

-accustomed to considering everything through visualization, a mode of thinking
+consider everything through visualization, a

-limited to real objects; all that
+real objects; all that is

-is unimaginable appears to them unintelligible.
+unimaginable appears to them

-The truth of this is
+The truth

-single circumstance, that the philosophers of the schools accept as a maxim
+philosophers accept as a maxim there is

 senses.